-Expectations of Scholars and Exhibition Holders
+6. Expectations of Scholars and Exhibition Holders

 All new scholarships and exhibitions are offered for a minimum period of two years.
-After this time the tenure of the award is reviewed regularly.
+After this time the tenure of the award can be reviewed.
 It is rare for a scholarship or exhibition to be withdrawn before a child reaches Year II.
 However, the school does not guarantee that a scholarship or exhibition will be held for the duration of a pupil's career at the school.
 Retention of the award after two years depends on the continuing progress and performance of the pupil holding the award.

-All co-curricular scholarships and exhibitions for those in the lower and middle schools automatically finish at the end of Year 11.
-All pupils, on reaching Year 11, must apply and be assessed for sixth form co-curricular scholarships, exhibitions and bursaries if they wish to gain another award to help them stay on for the sixth form.
+All co-curricular scholarships and exhibitions for those in the lower and middle schools automatically finish at the end of Year II.
+Pupils should not assume that they will retain their co-curricular awards automatically into the sixth form.
+All pupils, on reaching Year II, must apply and be assessed for sixth form co-curricular scholarships, exhibitions and bursaries if they wish to gain another award to help them stay on for the sixth form.